hydraulic-institute/edb/source/06_section-VI/01_sys_curves.md

 The **head loss due to friction** will vary based on flow rate (velocity) and can be calculated for the system components, such as piping, valves, elbows and bends, and end-use equipment, etc. These losses typically vary proportional to the square of the velocity.

 Frictional head losses in pipes can be calculated using the Darcy-Weisbach equation.
-The Darcy-Weisbach friction factor, *f*, can be determined using the Colebrook-White equation.
+The Darcy-Weisbach friction factor, *f*, can be determined using the Colebrook-White equation
-(defined in the <a href="/fluid-flow-III/general.html" target="_blank">general fluid flow section</a>)
+(defined in the <a href="/fluid-flow-III/general.html" target="_blank">general fluid flow section</a>).

 These equations will approximate the Moody diagram.
 The friction factor is based on the Reynolds Number (Re), the pipe diameter (D<sub>h</sub>), and the pipe roughness (ε).
 The pipe roughness is dependent on the type of pipe being used.
 Other aspects,